What is VoIP?

 Of course, the way to make VoIP’s reliance on the internet work in your favour is to ensure you’ve got a great broadband connection, such as a high-speed fibre optic line.

-It’s worth knowing that VoIP doesn’t always come with features such as call waiting services and voicemail capabilities – functions that can prove crucial for businesses who can’t afford to miss any leads.
+Also, it’s worth knowing that VoIP doesn’t always come with features such as call waiting services or voicemail capabilities – functions that can prove crucial for businesses who can’t afford to miss any leads.

 It also has to be said that some numbers, such as direct inquiries, can’t be called over VoIP.